Blytheville beginning to bring down blighted properties

 BLYTHEVILLE, Ark. — The City of Blytheville is taking proactive steps to help clean up the community and rid the city of blight.

-For Ronald Williams, who lives across the street from a blighted property, seeing the house brought to the ground is the happiness he’s been seeking for years.
+For Ronald Williams, who lives across the street from a blighted property on Kenwood Dr., seeing a house brought to the ground is the happiness he's been seeking for years.

 "At night time, I would get up and look out my window and see them coming in: prostitution, drugs," he said.